Studies - Cranfield University

 The scale of things is significantly smaller here in Australia.
 In the UK the rotary wing flight test was divided into specialisations that included – electronics & EMC, mechanical systems, mission systems, software and safety and performance and handling qualities.
 Each of these areas employed up to 12 flight test engineers (i.e. a total of around 40 or so flight test specialists).
 We additionally had around 12 test pilots.
 These people were then utilised across the entire rotary wing fleet of 8 aircraft types, plus the various Mks (variants) of each aircraft type – this gave a total of around 18 individual aircraft variants.
 In Australia at Australian Aerospace we have two test pilots (one of whom I worked with in the UK!), a flight systems specialist and one FTE (me).
 We currently work on one aircraft type, the MRH-90.

 The MRH-90 is the latest acquisition for the Australian Army and Navy and offers a modern helicopter with integrated systems and a glass cockpit.
 It is a composite, crashworthy aircraft with fully integrated mission systems and offers a glass cockpit, FADEC controlled RTM 322 engines and is full fly by wire operation.
-Once the aircraft have been built and ground tested I am responsible for the test programme from first flight to delivery in conjunction with our test pilots.
+Once the aircraft were built and ground tested I was responsible for the test programme from first flight to delivery in conjunction with our test pilots.
 During this work I also was heavily involved in software and equipment updates during the production phase.
 The final MRH aircraft was delivered in mid-2017 and the requirement for Flight Test Engineers at Airbus ceased.
 I took the opportunity to renovate a house and in parallel carried out some contracting work for the ADF on the Pilatus PC21 fixed based simulator at East Sale.

 I would like to thank the Sir Ross & Sir Keith Smith fund for having faith in me and for providing support at the beginning of my career in aviation and flight test.
 That support enabled me to study my chosen field, and led to opportunities that would have not otherwise been available.
 I am sure that without this support, my career and life would have been quite different!